 Blurry vision and diabetes

-The blood sugar spikes (hyperglycemia) associated with diabetes are often the cause behind blurred vision in diabetics.
-When blood sugar levels are too high, the eye’s natural lens retains water and starts to swell.
+The blood sugar spikes (hyperglycemia) associated with diabetes is a common cause of blurred vision among diabetics.
+When blood sugar levels are too high, the lens inside the eye retains water and starts to swell.

 Does blurry vision from diabetes go away?

-Keeping in touch with your eye doctor
+Keep in touch with your eye doctor

 Frequent check-ups with your eye doctor are critical to ensuring any eye damage is diagnosed and treated as early as possible.
 Retinopathy can start long before you notice visual symptoms, including blurry vision.